jcoiner/memtest/README.md

    to modify assembly.
 GCC's output looks just as tight as the handwritten assembly.

-   Side note: we're compiling test.c with -O2 now.
+   Side note: we're compiling test.c with -O1 now.
 Someone had knocked it down to -O0 in 5.01 (why? to make the assembly look better? to work around one of the many bugs that are now fixed?)
-In any event, things are working well at -O2 now.
-When I compared the compiler's code to the original assembly for modtst, it was -O2 output.
+In any event, things are working well at -O1 now, which helps the compiler to compete with manual assembly.

  - Rewrite test 1 (addr_tst1) to fix a bug.
 Before, it could possibly write to stray addresses that aren't mapped to DRAM (and could be